SharkNinja AI

 I’m an enterprise Data, Analytics & AI executive based in New Hampshire.
-I’ve spent twenty years in this field, long enough to have built things from scratch, inherited things that were broken, and led organizations through the kind of modernization efforts that look straightforward on a slide and aren’t.
+I’ve spent twenty years in this field, long enough to have built things from scratch, inherited things that were broken, and led organizations through modernization efforts that look straightforward on a slide and aren’t.

 My background spans SaaS, consumer products, retail, and distribution.
 The industries vary.
 The underlying challenge is usually the same: the data exists, the business needs it, and something structural is getting in the way.